Language-Research-Technology/rrkive-website/content/_index.md

 3. Enabling the 'interoperability' mentioned in the definition of a Data Commons above.

-One of the key inspirations for RRKive was the approach taken by [PARADISEC](https://www.paradisec.org.au/about-us/) (Barwick and Thieberger (2018)) where data is stored and managed using a very simple architecture with data and metadata at its heart sitting, on top of
+One of the key inspirations for [PILARS] was the approach taken by [PARADISEC](https://www.paradisec.org.au/about-us/) (Barwick and Thieberger (2018)) where data is stored and managed using a very simple architecture with data and metadata at its heart sitting, on top of